msu-alglab/coaster-experiments/README.md

 accuracies from the combined pred files and instance counts.

 #### To run experiments for WABI 2021
+The human data set from (Catfish test)[https://github.com/Kingsford-Group/catfishtest] should be in the `basic_instances` directory.
 1. Use `create_acyclic_data.bash` to create data.
 (Takes...1 hour?
 Maybe less.)
 2. Use `run_heuristic.bash` to run the heuristic on the data.
 (Takes 3 hours.
    On hyalite, it seems that there is an issue with preemption when the memory